The 25 Best Travel Accessories for Europe

 Like I said earlier, nothing is worse than exploring a European city when you’re tired and cranky and making sure you have earplugs to drown out the noise can prevent this.

-One thing that I bring with me everywhere I go, making it an essential Europe travel accessory, is hand sanitiser, particularly given recent events!
+One thing that I bring with me everywhere I go, making it an essential accessory, is hand sanitiser!

 You’re going to be seeing and touching a lot of things while on your Europe trip and you’re not always going to have direct access to a sink to wash your hands.
 So if you want to have a picnic and you’re hands are feeling a bit grimy, your trusty hand sanitiser will come to the rescue.

-There are a number of Europe travel accessories that can make you trip to the European continent a lot easier and more convenient.
+These are just some of the items to add to your packing list that can make your trip to the continent a lot easier and more convenient!

-Are you looking for the best travel accessories for Europe?
+Are you looking for items to take to Europe?
 Is there anything you never travel without?
 Let us know in the comments!